pyllyukko/user.js/README.md

 * Disabling DOM storage is known to cause`TypeError: localStorage is null` errors
 * Disabling WebRTC breaks peer-to-peer file sharing tools (reep.io ...)
 * IndexedDB could be used for tracking purposes, but is required for some add-ons to work (notably uBlock), so is left enabled
+* Containers are not available in Private Browsing mode
 * Firefox Hello requires setting `media.peerconnection.enabled` and `media.getusermedia.screensharing.enabled` to true, `security.OCSP.require` to false to work.
 * Do No Track must be enabled manually
 * Spoofing referers breaks functionality on websites relying on authentic referer headers